 PsycBOOKS—choose this database to find full-text books.
 Here you will find books published by APA, classic books from as early as 1597, and entries from the Encyclopedia of Psychology.
 Click here to view the list of books.
 Searching this database allows you to find chapters from a variety of books.
 For example, if you’re looking for information about obsessive-compulsive disorders, you will find not only entire books on the subject, but also individual chapters with obsessive-compulsive disorder as the subject matter.

-tutorial: A Closer Look at PsycBOOKS (Flash file; closed captioned)
+Tutorial: A Closer Look at PsycBOOKS (YouTube video; closed captioned)

 PsycTESTS—use this database to find the actual psychological tests and measures (mostly full-text PDFs but other media also) as well as structured information about the tests.
 A wide variety of test types are included in PsycTESTS, including achievement and aptitude tests, intelligence tests, tests of cognitive functioning, occupational tests, personality tests, and so on.
 The database includes (a) the actual psychological tests and measures, as available; (b) full bibliographic records and descriptive summaries of tests in each record; (c) descriptive summaries of commercially available tests with links to the publisher; and (d) tests from the Archives of the History of American Psychology, for which APA has not yet identified literature.
 All records in PsycTESTS are indexed and include fields for validity and reliability data (when available), test purpose, construct, format, number of items, and more.